 JMS API has message priority levels from 0 (lowest priority) to 9 (highest priority).
 The default priority level is 4 if you do not specify any priority level for a message.

-How to set priority
+How to set Message Priority

+You can use message priority levels to instruct the JMS provider to deliver urgent messages first.
 In a JMS application, priority can be set in either of the following ways:

 - By using